daniel-hain/ML_course_maastricht/README.md

 ![](https://daniel-hain.github.io/media/me.jpg)

 Daniel is an Strategic Business Manager at NovoNordisk, where his team develops data driven methods and workflows to improve the performance of clinical trials.
+This involves the use of machine learning to predict outcomes and costs of clinical trials, and natural language processing

 He is also an Associate Professor in Data Science & Innovation Economics at the Aalborg University Business School, where he was leading the Data Science research track at the [AI:Growth lab](https://www.business.aau.dk/research/ai-growth-lab/), and coordinated teaching at the [Social Data Science (SDS)](https://www.sds.aau.dk/) master specialization.
 His research is dedicated to the development and application of data-driven methods to map, understand, and predict technological change, and its causes and consequences for socioeconomic systems on various levels of aggregation.
 His current contextual focus is the dynamics of AI research and industry.

 His research is featured in leading academic journals such as Research Policy, but also attracted attention and funding from the industry, and lead to price-winning applications.
 Daniel is actively engaged in initiatives to educate (social science) students and researchers, professionals, and policymakers in understanding, evaluating, and applying modern Data Science and Artificial Intelligence methods for data-driven decision making.